Ashan Perera

-Ashan Perera (Sinhala:අශාන් පෙරේරා; born 4 February 1990) is a Sri Lankan-born global youth advocate, social entrepreneur and social impact strategist.
-He is known for his dedication to human rights education, youth empowerment, climate justice, shaping the future of work and the advancement of the United Nations Sustainable Development Goals (SDGs).
-He is the Founder of "The Road to Rights" youth-led organisation and the prestigious UN SDG action award winner, Perera has engaged several social activities, speaking at forums, facilitating events, conducting training, contributing to policy papers, designing campaigns and activities for Youth.
+Ashan Pushpakumara Perera (Sinhala: අශාන් පෙරේරා; born 4 February 1990) is a Sri Lankan youth advocate, social entrepreneur and philanthropist.
+Founder of the "Road to Rights" youth-led organisation and UN SDG action award winner, Perera has engaged several social activities, speaking at forums, facilitating events, conducting training, contributing to policy papers, designing campaigns and activities for Youth.

-Perera grew up during the Sri Lankan Civil War, an experience that influenced his early interest in social justice and community-building.
-At the age of eight, he founded a children’s society in his hometown, marking the beginning of his engagement in grassroots activism.
-Over the years, he has been involved in various initiatives addressing youth empowerment, peacebuilding, and policy advocacy.

-Under Perera’s leadership, The Road to Rights has expanded into a network engaging over 15,000 youth volunteers and collaborating with international stakeholders.
-Perera also created the G17 University Ambassadors Consortium (G17 UAC), a strategic movement aimed at shaping the future of work by empowering undergraduates as advocates for the Sustainable Development Goals (SDGs).
-Partnering with 167 universities worldwide, the initiative addresses the evolving challenges of the Fourth Industrial Revolution by integrating the principles of Work 4.0, emphasizing future-ready 21st century skills, soft skills and competencies required for the evolving landscape of technology-driven industries and sustainable economies.

-His contributions have been recognized with several awards, including the Junior Chamber International TOYP Award (2014) and the International Human Rights Hero Award (2012).
-Perera has been a featured speaker and advocate at prestigious platforms such as the United Nations, the World Bank, Expo 2020, Commonwealth of Nations and World Summit of Nobel Peace Laureates.

-Perera is regarded as a young professional in social innovation, specializing in strategy, consulting, and the creation of programs that address inequality, promote inclusivity, and encourage sustainable development.
-His work continues to inspire youth activism and contribute to national and international dialogues on pressing global challenges.

 Personal life

 He was born on 4 February 1990 in Piliyandala as the youngest of three siblings.
 His father is a mechanic and a businessman, and his mother a housewife.
 He first attended to Piliyandala Central College and then completed secondary education from Royal College, Colombo.
 During the school times, he was an active member of many societies and clubs such as UNESCO club, drama society, oriental music society, Interact club as well as in SAGA orchestra.
 In 2007, he joined with 495 Muthuhara Lama Samajaya.
 He also excelled in cricket and rugby.